 Shedding is the bane of pet owners.
 We love our dogs, but not the maintenance that comes with them.
 Luckily, you can get the best of both worlds with canines that are low-shedding dogs.
 You get protection for your home without the hassle of vacuuming every day.
-Continue reading to learn your options.
+If you’re looking for a guard dog that is low-shedding, continue reading to learn your options.
 You’ll find that you have plenty of choices.

 1. Airedale Terrier